-Hartwell House Observatory, near Aylesbury (1831-1860s), former observatory of Dr John Lee, the observatory was established in 1831 (McConnell 1992).
+Hartwell House Observatory [HaHO] (1831-1860s), Stone, nr., established Dr John Lee at his residence in 1831.
 Instruments included a sidereal clock by Vulliamy of London, a 3-inch transit instrument by Jones of London and a 5.9-inch equatorial refractor by Dollond with objective by Tulley and a Sheepshank clock-drive.
 The latter is known as the ‘Smyth Equatorial’ and was previously in W H Smyth’s observatory in Bedford.
 The ‘Smyth Equatorial’ was at Hartwell House from 1836 to 1859 and was reported in 1986 to be in the Science Museum.
-Hartwell House is now one of the Historic House Hotels and is owned by the National Trust and leased to Hartwell House Hotel, Restaurant and Spa – Historic House Hotels Ltd (Howse 1986).
+Hartwell House is now one of the Historic House Hotels and is owned by the National Trust and leased to Hartwell House Hotel, Restaurant and Spa – Historic House Hotels Ltd (Howse 1986, 73; McConnell 1992).

-Herschel’s Observatory, Datchet (1783-1785), in 1782 William Herschel and his sister Caroline Herschel lived in a house on Horton Road, Datchet.
+Herschel’s Datchet Observatory [WHOD] (1783-1785), Datchet, established by William Herschel and his sister Caroline Herschel who lived in a house on Horton Road, Datchet.
 From 1783 to 1785 Hershel occupied ‘The Lawn’ on Horton Road, where he built a 20ft telescope in the garden.
 Commander Anthony Fanning has shown that Herschel rented a wing (now demolished) of The Lawns, a large house with grounds on Horton Road.
 During his time at Datchet, Herschel built a 20ft telescope deploying a mirror 12 inches in diameter, and with this supplementing his favourite 6.2-inch reflector in 1782 he began systematic scrutiny of the whole sky.
 But the site was damp and foggy, and bad for his health.
-In 1786 he and Caroline moved to Slough (Howse 1986).
+In 1786 he and Caroline moved to Slough (Howse 1986, 69).

-Observatory Cottage, Datchet Road, Slough – see The Cottage Observatory
+Observatory Cottage, Datchet Road, Slough – see Hall’s Cottage Observatory

-Observatory House (William Herschel’s Observatory), Windsor Road, Slough (1786-1915), from 1786, it was the home of William Herschel (see astronomers below).
-His sister Caroline Herschel lived there until William Herschel’s marriage in 1788.
+Observatory House [WHOS] (1786-1915), Windsor Road, Slough, established by William Herschel.
+He and his sister Caroline Herschel lived there until William Herschel’s marriage in 1788.
 The house was the birthplace of John Frederick William Herschel and briefly the childhood home of Alexander Herschel.
 In 1899, Alexander Stuart Herschel was recorded as resident at Observatory House (Kelly 1899, 156).
 In 1907, Alexander Stuart Herschel and Col John Herschel were both recorded as resident at Observatory House (Kelly 1907, 170).
 In 1915, Col John Herschel was recorded as resident at Observatory House [Kelly, 1915].
 Observatory House was demolished in 1962 and the site on the corner of Windsor Road and Herschel Street is now occupied by offices (Moore, 1991; Moore, 1992, Moore, 1993).
-Outside the offices is an abstract sculpture, which honours William Herschel’s telescope – See St Laurence’s Church, Upton (Tanford & Reynolds 1995; Howse 1986).
+Outside the offices is an abstract sculpture, which honours William Herschel’s telescope – See St Laurence’s Church, Upton (Tanford & Reynolds 1995; Howse 1986, 81).

-Reade’s Observatory, Stone (1853-?), established in 1853, by the rev. Joseph Bancroft.
+Reade’s Observatory [ReO] (1851-?), Stone, nr Aylesbury, established in 1853, by the Revd.
+Joseph Bancroft Reade.
 He described his small observatory and telescope in the Monthly Notices of the Royal Astronomical Society [Wood].
 The observatory on the lawn of the vicarage in Oxford Road was described as being of Grecian design.
 It contained a transit room 11 ft long, 10 ft wide and 10 ft high.
-There was an equatorial roof almost 14 ft in diameter; the revolving roof was formerly at Vice-Admiral Smyth’s Observatory at Bedford (Reade 1854).
+There was an equatorial roof almost 14 ft in diameter; the revolving roof was formerly at Vice-Admiral Smyth’s Observatory at Bedford (Smyth 1851, 252; Weale 1851, 68; Reade 1854).